 branch of the family bank.
 Both brothers died in 1889, after each purchased property on the Monceau plain and, after developing their business to a very prosperous bank.
 In fact they had been known as “the Rothschilds of the East.”
 Moise’s cousin, Isaac, took over the bank and his father’s property and continued to develop and collect according to his eclectic tastes from 18th-century furniture to Impressionist art.
 Isaac died in 1911 and his brother Moise took over business interests of the bank.
 Upon Isaac’s death, his art collection was was left to France and can be found in the Louvre and Musee des Arts Decoratifs.

 Meanwhile, back at 63 rue de Monceau (the site of the current museum), Moise inherited the Hotel Violet from his mother when she died in 1910.
-Moise demolished the structure at IMG_4591the end of the year and replaced it with a Petit-Trianon inspired mansion.
+Moise demolished the structure at the end of the year and replaced it with a Petit-Trianon inspired mansion.
 The architect was forced to work around antique wainscoting and other items Moise had purchased, in addition to his vast collection of 18th century art, tapestries, rugs, furniture, porcelain, and collectibles.

 Moise finally took up residence with his children, Nissim and Beatrice, about the beginning of WWI.
 Moise and his wife, Irene Cahen d’Anvers, had divorced in 1901.
-Nissim had entered France’s defense forces as a lieutenant pilot and was killed in aerial combat in September 1917 and was posthumously awarded the Legion d’Honneur.
-Nissim was the intended heir of both the home, its vast collections, and the IMG_4583bank.
+Nissim had entered France’s defense forces as a lieutenant pilot and was killed in aerial combat in September 1917 and was posthumously awarded the Legion d’Honneur. Â Nissim was the intended heir of both the home, its vast collections, and the bank.
 The bank permanently closed after Nissim’s death.

 In 1933, Moise bequeathed his townhouse and collections to the state in order to preserve them in the honor and memory of his son, Nissim de Camondo.
 Moise, himself died in 1935.
 Nissim’s sister, Beatrice had married and had a son and daughter.
 In 1943, she and her family were arrested and sent to Auschwitz where they perished – the last descendants of the de Camondo clan.